Toronto

 Soccer fans have a lot to celebrate in Toronto.
 (Photo: Getty Images)

-Games happen at BMO Field, nestled into scenic Lake Ontario, between March and October.
-Before a match, fans wear reds and whites and typically head to Liberty Village, a 10-minute walk from the pitch, for a drink or bite at Shoeless Joe’s or Craft Brasserie & Grill.
+Games happen at BMO Field, nestled along the scenic shores of Lake Ontario, between March and October.
+Before a match, fans wear reds and white and typically head to Liberty Village, a 10-minute walk from the pitch, for a bite and a pint at a spot like Left Field Brewery.

-Afterward, Liberty Commons is a hot spot for wrapping up a day well spent enjoying the beautiful game.
+Afterward, Brazen Head Irish Pub & Restaurant is a hot spot for wrapping up a day well spent enjoying the beautiful game.

 Hockey

-There’s no bigger sporting event in Toronto than the experience of joining passionate (albeit long suffering) Toronto Maple Leafs fans at Scotiabank Arena for some hockey between October and March.
+There’s no bigger sporting event in Toronto than joining the fierce Toronto Maple Leafs fans at Scotiabank Arena for some hockey between October and March.

 If you’re a diehard fan, take a short walk to the nearby Hockey Hall of Fame before the game starts.
-Then put on some blue and white, and hang out at spots like The Irish Embassy Pub & Grill or the Loose Moose to tap into the pregame spirit.
+Then put on some blue and white to check out bars like the Loose Moose and tap into the pregame spirit.

 Football

-The Toronto Argonauts, who won the Grey Cup in 2018 (it’s the Canadian Football League’s Super Bowl), share BMO Field with Toronto FC, which means Liberty Village is still the perfect pregame spot — although this time be sure to wear navy and light blue.
+The Toronto Argonauts, who won the Grey Cup in 2018 (it’s the Canadian Football League’s Super Bowl), share BMO Field with Toronto FC, which means Liberty Village is still the perfect pregame spot.
+For these games, be sure to wear navy and light blue.